pratham-yadavv/Capstone_Project_1/README.md

  Q8)  Which hotel seems to make more revenue?
  Q9)  Which hotel has a higher lead time?
  Q10)  What is preferred stay length in each hotel?
- Q11)  Which channel has a  longer average waiting time?
+ Q11)  Which hotel has a  longer average waiting time?
  Q12) Which hotel has higher bookings cancellation rate.

 ```